deroneriksson/python-wsi-preprocessing/docs/index.md

 The primary goal of the [Tumor Proliferation Assessment Challenge 2016 (TUPAC16)](http://tupac.tue-image.nl/) is to develop algorithms to automatically predict breast cancer tumor proliferation scores.
-In this challenge, the training set we looked at consisted of 500 whole-slide images which are scored (1, 2, or 3) by pathologists based on mitosis counts.
-A higher proliferation score indicates a worse prognosis since higher tumor proliferation speeds are correlated with worse outcomes.
+In this challenge, the training set consists of 500 whole-slide images which are scored (1, 2, or 3) by pathologists based on mitosis counts.
+A higher proliferation score indicates a worse prognosis since higher tumor proliferation rates are correlated with worse outcomes.
 The tissue samples are stained with hematoxylin and eosin (H&E).

 One of our first approaches to this challenge was to apply deep learning to breast cancer whole-slide images,